 4. Practice using the STAR method

-If you don’t have any prior work experience, you might be given a behavioral interview.
+If you don’t have any prior work experience, you might be asked behavioral interview questions.
 This is when the hiring manager determines how you behave or react in a specific situation.
 One good way to structure your answers for this kind of interview is by using the STAR method.

 For example, if you’re asked the following: